EV-soft/Clever-Html-Engine/README.md

 # php2html.lib = Clever-Html-Engine
-The fast track to a build UI components and good web applications.
+The fast track to build UI components in a good web applications.

-php2html.lib.php is a PHP library with functions that generates HTML pages and elements.
+<i>php2html.lib.php</i> is a PHP library with functions that generates HTML pages and elements.

 If you program html output in php, you can use this library's routines to generate the html code.